SolaceSamples/solace-samples-c/_docs/publish-subscribe.md

 ## Receiving a message

 This tutorial is uses "Direct" messages which are at most once delivery messages.
-So first, let's express interest in the messages by subscribing to a Solace topic.
+So first, let's express interest in the messages by subscribing to a PubSub+ topic.
 Then you can look at publishing a matching message and see it received.

 ![]({{ site.baseurl }}/assets/images/pub-sub-receiving-message-300x134.png)